 What food is Sonoma County known for?

 There are even a few types of produce that originally come from Sonoma.
 Like the Bodega Bay Red Potato, the Petaluma Gold Rush pole bean, the Crane melon, and even mesclun lettuce mix.

-Here is some local produce that you can find at Sonoma County farmer's markets by planning farms visits or on menus as you eat your way across the region.
+Here is some local produce that you can find at Sonoma County farmer’s markets by planning farm visits or on menus as you eat your way across the region.

 As you’ve read here before, California is a global leader in sustainable winemaking, and that’s the case in Sonoma too.
 This ranges from classic wineries like Kendall Jackson to beloved high-end spots like Ram’s Gate.

 Even the Benziger family has been committed to sustainability for over two decades, and their wines are certified sustainable, organic, or biodynamic.
 Anaba winery has committed to making more energy than they use, while the hip Scribe practices non-interventionist winemaking.